 The question is, which upgrades are worth investing in?
 When answering this question, you have to take a few things into consideration – What’s best for you as a landlord, what will make your tenants happy, which upgrades can raise your monthly rental income, as well as what will increase your property value?
-Let’s dive into this post to discover the answer to these questions, as well as go over 10 rental property upgrades that every landlord will want to consider.
+Let’s dive into this post to discover the answer to these questions, as well as go over ten rental property upgrades that every landlord will want to consider.

 Landlord-Friendly Property Upgrades that will Increase Rental Income and Make Life Easier

-The bottom line is, if you have two identical houses in the same neighborhood – one has beautiful expensive granite countertops, the other has beautiful imitation granite, they will most likely pull in the same amount of rent, because you can only charge so much in particular neighborhoods.
-This is why taking everything into consideration, and weighing all your options first, before moving forward with a rental upgrade, is the wise thing to do.
+The bottom line is, if you have two identical houses in the same neighborhood – one has beautiful expensive granite countertops, the other has beautiful imitation granite, they will most likely pull in the same amount of rent because you can only charge so much in particular neighborhoods.
+This is why taking everything into consideration and weighing all your options first before moving forward with a rental upgrade is the wise thing to do.
 With this in mind, let’s go over a few rental upgrade options that are worth looking into:

 1. Upgrade from Carpet to Durable Flooring to Increase the Value of Your Rental